-3 Things Impacting Your Indoor Air Quality05/02/2016 The term “air pollution” often makes you think of the air outdoors.
+3 Things Impacting Your Indoor Air Quality Posted May 2, 2016 Air Quality The term “air pollution” often makes you think of the air outdoors.
 Actually, indoor air quality can be just as bad as outdoor air.
 It makes sense.
 Individuals are spending more time indoors and our houses are becoming more energy-efficient, which means they’re air tight and keeping contaminants inside.
 You should to know what’s negatively influencing your indoor air quality so you can make it better.
 Here are three typical problems with your indoor air quality.
 1. Humidity Levels Managing humidity levels can be difficult.
 Lots of humidity can foster the growth of mold, mildew and bacteria.
 Lower amounts of humidity can harm your mucous membranes and increase the possibility of contracting a cold or flu and heighten other respiratory problems.
 Plus, the furniture and woodwork can be damaged by both low and high humidity levels.
 Luckily, you can balance your home’s humidity levels with humidifiers and dehumidifiers.
 2. Allergens The most common indoor allergen is dust mites.
 Additionally, their droppings are one of the most frequent causes of asthma and allergy symptoms.
 Since dust mites are attracted to pillows and bedding, your bedroom is a retreat for allergens.
 Another big culprit is pet dander.
 So, if your pets are in your bedroom, even more allergens are building up.
 You can decrease the number of allergens in your bedroom by washing your bedding frequently and using a vacuum with a HEPA filter.
 You can take eliminating allergens to a new level with a whole-home air filtration system.
 A professional from MPC Heating & Cooling can walk through all your options and help you select the perfect system for your needs.
 3. Household Chemicals and Odors While you might think it’s logical to mask bad household smells with air fresheners, they can actually cause health issues—like eye, throat and lung irritation—as a result of the chemicals they contain.
 This holds true for other household cleaners.
 Plus, these dangers create greater threat to children and elderly people with respiratory issues.
 These health risks are even more reason to look into a Lennox® whole-home filtration system.
 The air in your living space should contribute to your health, not hurt it.
 We want to provide our expertise to ensure you have the best indoor air quality you can.
 To schedule an in-home air assessment or ask us any questions about indoor air quality, call us at 308-432-5301.
-If it’s more convenient for you, you can also schedule your appointment with us online.